JerosCalmera/Dinner_Drone/README.md

-The following was the (to be the first of three) major solo project undertaken at CodeClan at week 5 (before the company went into liquidation), I created the website using SQL, Python, Jinja2, and CSS.
+The following was the (to be the first of three) major solo project undertaken at CodeClan at week 5 (before the company went into liquidation), I created the website using SQL, SQLAlchemy, Python, Flask, Jinja2, and CSS.

 # Dinner_Drone

-CodeClan week 5 Python project, uses Flask and SQLAlchemy.

 The brief for the project was:
 ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------